Oscar De La Hoya vs. Felix Sturm: Background

 Following a controversial loss to Shane Mosley that cost him the WBA and WBC light-middleweight titles in September 2003, Oscar De La Hoya announced his intentions to move up to the middleweight division to challenge undefeated WBO champion Felix Sturm, followed by a unification bout with Undisputed Middleweight Champion Bernard Hopkins should he defeat Sturm.

 As a precursor to their planned fight, Hopkins and De La Hoya agreed to take part in a joint doubleheader pay-per-view event broadcast by HBO dubbed "Collision Course".
-Hopkins would first take on his mandatory challenger in Robert Allen (who had fought Hopkins twice before in the late 90s), winning easily by unanimous decision to retain his titles.
-The Hopkins–Allen fight was then followed by the main event between De La Hoya and Sturm, with De La Hoya needing a victory in order to preserve his match with Hopkins.
+Hopkins would first take on his mandatory challenger in Robert Allen (who had fought Hopkins twice before in the late 90s).

+The Hopkins–Allen fight was to be then followed by the main event between De La Hoya and Sturm, with De La Hoya needing a victory in order to preserve his match with Hopkins.